Gary Yates (director)

+Awards

+His short film Without Rockets was a Genie Award nominee for Best Theatrical Short Film at the 15th Genie Awards in 1994.

 Yates’ films have won eight international awards and been nominated for twelve Genie Awards and six Director's Guild Awards.
 His feature film Seven Times Lucky premiered at the Sundance Film Festival and won Best Film and Best Screenplay at the Method Fest Film Festival in Los Angeles.
 His heist-comedy High Life premiered at the Berlin Film Festival.
 Johanna Schneller named High Life one of the 10 Best Films of 2010.